Illinois's own Southland, introduced

 Illinois is a big state, and I bought a lot of groceries over the years by writing essentially tourist guides introducing different parts of Illinois to Illinoisans who had never seen them.
-This one has a distinctly natural resources slant, appropriate to a magazine devoted to that aspect of Illinois.
+This guide to far southern Illinois has a distinctly natural resources slant, appropriate to a magazine devoted to that aspect of Illinois.

 On hazy, humid summer days, the gorges where the fern forests grow are always cool.
 But the upland rivers often slow to trickles, and only the bigger swamps—where cottonmouths curl between the cypress trees—never dry up.
 The hills provide only poor farming, although sorghum does well enough and the apple and peach crops are fine if it isn't too cold.
 There are jobs in the tripoli mines, but cheap imports from Mexico have made the future doubtful for the fluorspar miners.

 Louisiana?
 Kentucky?
 No, Illinois.
 The southernmost 16 counties of the Prairie State comprise the warmest, lowest, hilliest, treeiest part of Illinois.
 Nestled in the arms of the Mississippi, Wabash, and Ohio rivers, the region is Illinois in a cartographic image.
 But geologically, climatalogically, and ecologically it is closer kin to the border-state South.

 To its historically minded residents, southern Illinois is still "Egypt," the nickname attached to it in the 1840s in honor of its fabled (and ultimately short-lived) fertility.
 To the rest of the state, southern Illinois is no particular place at all.
 One of the standard guide books to Illinois—the one authored by the old Works Progress Administration, published in 1939 and revised in 1974—profiles only one southern town of the 22 Illinois towns and cities which get special mention.
 Even that one—Cairo—interests the authors more for what it once was than what it then was.